-Had a NEO's employment been terminated without cause on December 31, 2014, any options (or SARs) previously granted to him and outstanding on that date and not exercised within a thirty-day period following such termination would have been cancelled; no other incremental payments would have been owed other than the number of pro-rated RSUs which would have vested on such date based on the number of months worked during a Performance Cycle.
+Had a NEO's employment been terminated without cause on December 31, 2018, any options (or SARs) previously granted to such NEO and outstanding on that date and not exercised within a thirty-day period following such termination would have been cancelled.

 The Corporation entered into change of control agreements (the "Change of Control Agreements") with Messrs.
-Perron, Audet, Lessard and Coursol.
+Roshan, Perron, Audet, Tancell and Coursol.
 The purpose of these agreements is to reinforce and encourage each officer's continued attention and dedication to his or her assigned duties without distraction in the face of solicitations by other employers and the potentially disruptive circumstances arising from the possibility of a change of control of the Corporation.
 Under the Change of Control Agreements, an officer must be terminated or must resign for good reason within two years of a change of control event in order to receive benefits.
 The Corporation believes this "double-trigger" practice is in the best interest of shareholders as it does not pay any benefits to an officer unless he or she is negatively impacted by a change of control event that is in the best interest of the Corporation's shareholders.

 The following benefits would be payable to each of Messrs.
-Perron, Audet, Lessard and Coursol following a change of control in circumstances described above:
+Perron, Audet, Tancell and Coursol following a change of control in circumstances described above:

-- (a) an amount equal to twice (2x) the officer's base salary (once (1x) with respect to Mr. Coursol), at the rate in effect at the time of termination of employment; plus - (b) an amount equal to twice (2x) the officer's average annual bonus (once (1x) with respect to Mr. Coursol), calculated on the basis of the average of the annual bonuses received by the officer in the last three (3) years preceding the date of termination of the officer's employment; plus - (c) a payment equal to the value, as of the date of termination of the officer's employment, of the costs of providing two (2) years coverage (one (1) year with respect to Mr. Coursol) under the life insurance policy and under all other health and benefits programs and plans in force immediately prior to the date of termination, excluding any payment for the termination of the short-term and long-term disability plans; plus - (d) a payment of all amounts and sums to be paid by the Corporation under any retirement plan applicable to the officer for a period of twenty-four (24) months following termination (twelve (12) months with respect to Mr. Coursol); plus - (e) a payment equal to all monetary compensation available to the officer under any LTIP or similar plans considering that all stock options (or SARs) and restricted share units previously granted to the officer under the LTIP shall become fully vested and payable on the date the officer's employment is terminated.
+- (a) an amount equal to twice the officer's base salary (once with respect to Mr. Coursol), at the rate in effect at the time of termination of employment; plus - (b) an amount equal to twice the officer's average annual bonus (once with respect to Mr. Coursol), calculated on the basis of the average of the annual bonuses received by the officer in the last three (3) years preceding the date of termination of the officer's employment; plus - (c) a payment equal to the value, as of the date of termination of the officer's employment, of the costs of providing two (2) years coverage (one (1) year with respect to Messrs.
+Tancell and Coursol) under the life insurance policy and under all other health and benefits programs and plans in force immediately prior to the date of termination, excluding any payment for the termination of the short-term and long-term disability plans; plus - (d) a payment of all amounts and sums to be paid by the Corporation under any retirement plan applicable to the officer for a period of twenty-four (24) months following termination (twelve (12) months with respect to Messrs.
+Tancell and Coursol); plus - (e) a payment equal to all monetary compensation available to the officer under any LTIP or similar plans considering that all stock options (or SARs) and restricted share units previously granted to the officer under the LTIP shall become fully vested and payable on the date the officer's employment is terminated with the exception that this benefit does not apply to Mr. Tancell.